Which place is cheaper, Asheville or Miami?

 The winter attracts plenty of travelers to both Miami and Asheville.
 The winter months attract visitors to Miami because of the shopping scene and the cuisine.
 Also, the Christmas ambience, the shopping scene, and the cuisine are the main draw to Asheville this time of year.

 Miami is much warmer than Asheville in the winter.
-The temperature in Miami is usually 67°F (20°C) in January, and Asheville stays around 44°F (7°C).
+The daily temperature in Miami averages around 67°F (20°C) in January, and Asheville fluctuates around 44°F (7°C).

 In Miami, it's very sunny this time of the year.
 Miami usually receives more sunshine than Asheville during winter.
 Miami gets 243 hours of sunny skies, while Asheville receives 176 hours of full sun in the winter.